tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_5.md

 “We need to figure out our next move,” I say, breaking the silence.
 My eyes scan the faces of my squad.
 Despite their exhaustion, a resolve shines through.

-Văn, his usual brusqueness softened by the gravity of the situation, nods.
+Văn, his usual abrasiveness softened by the gravity of the situation, nods.
 “We can’t go rushing into things.
 We need intel.”

 Lâm interjects, “And then what?
 What can we possibly do?
 Do you expect us to take on the CIA?”